Goals give us direction and purpose for the things we do and want to achieve.

 Unfortunately, so many people let their struggles get the better of them, which causes them to give up or abandon their goals.

 Whenever we struggle to achieve our goals, it doesn’t mean we should stop taking action to move closer towards our goals.
-It may well mean we have to take a different approach.
+It may mean we have to take a different approach.

 I’ve had a health-related goal that has felt like a struggle for over five years.
-Whenever I make some progress, something happens, like an injury or a physical discomfort, that causes me to slow down.
+Whenever I make progress, something happens, like an injury or a physical discomfort, that causes me to slow down.

 - My motivation behind my goal is being questioned.
-It’s so easy to set goals that we have no emotional connection to.
+It’s easy to set goals we have no emotional connection to.
 Think about New Year’s resolutions — how many people do you know that have successfully stuck to their resolutions a couple of months after they set them?
 It’s probably a small number.
 This is why our struggles challenge our motivation or reasons for wanting to achieve a particular goal.

 - I am developing the quality of persistence.
 Anything worth achieving is worth fighting for.
 This means sometimes our goals will take longer than we expect.
 This will require us to be patient with ourselves and stay on course by continuing to take the actions necessary to achieve our goals.

 - Success will be so much sweeter because of my struggles.
-Oftentimes, when we accomplish something easily, the reward isn’t as fulfilling compared to things we’ve achieved after a struggle.
+Often, when we accomplish something easily, the reward isn’t as fulfilling compared to things we’ve achieved after a struggle.
 There is a much greater intrinsic reward when we accomplish something after we have faced a struggle.

 - I don’t have to go through my struggles on my own.
 Chances are if we’re struggling with a particular goal, someone else has already had the same struggles.
 If we’re willing to reach out and ask for guidance or support, we’ll be able to navigate through our struggles a lot quicker and with a lot less stress.